ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/06-insertion-sort.md

 best case, and $O(n^2)$ in the average and worst cases.

 Later we will see algorithms whose growth rate is much better than
 $O(n^2)$.
-Thus for larger arrays, Insertion Sort will not be so good a performer as other algorithms.
-So Insertion Sort is not the best sorting algorithm to use in most situations.
+Thus for larger arrays, Insertion sort will not be so good a performer as other algorithms.
+So Insertion sort is not the best sorting algorithm to use in most situations.
 But there are special situations where it is ideal.
-We already know that Insertion Sort works great when the input is sorted or nearly so.
-Another good time to use Insertion Sort is when the array is very small, since Insertion Sort is so simple.
+We already know that Insertion sort works great when the input is sorted or nearly so.
+Another good time to use Insertion sort is when the array is very small, since Insertion sort is so simple.
 The algorithms that have better asymptotic growth rates tend to be more complicated, which leads to larger constant factors in their running time.
 That means they typically need fewer comparisons for